jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 Each program stored in the cloud is a type of _multiple singleton_.
 The cable company only needs to persist one copy of a program, but there may be many persisted programs.
 The key attribute that distinguishes the programs would be the program's name.

+The key idea: customers share the same underlying recording instance; only per-user playback state is unique.

 Although this example focuses on DVR recordings, Flyweight is widely used anywhere many objects share a large portion of their state.
 In graphical user interfaces, for instance, thousands of characters on a screen may share the same underlying font glyphs or rendering data, dramatically reducing memory requirements.
 Web browsers and document editors rely heavily on this concept to keep performance responsive.

 Game engines provide another classic application.
+In gaming, extrinsic state (position, velocity, orientation, behavior scripts) tends to vary wildly, while intrinsic state (meshes, textures, animations) is expensive and shared.
 Projectiles, particles, trees, and [Non-Playing Characters](https://en.wikipedia.org/wiki/Non-player_character) (NPCs) often reuse shared meshes, textures, animations, or AI states, while only position and behavior differ per instance.
 Instead of thousands of identical copies consuming system resources, Flyweight allows the engine to maintain a single authoritative version of each asset and apply extrinsic state as needed.

 The principle remains the same: when shared identity outweighs individual uniqueness, Flyweight can make high-scale systems feasible.

 # GoF Flyweight Design

-Flyweight is similar to [Singleton](https://jhumelsine.github.io/2025/10/31/singleton.html) except that instead of one `singleton` static instance, there is a static Map of key attribte(s) to instances.
+Flyweight is similar to [Singleton](https://jhumelsine.github.io/2025/10/31/singleton.html) except that instead of one `singleton` static instance, there is a static Map of key attributes(s) to instances.

 This diagram represents the basics of the GoF's Flyweight design.
 In this design `flyweightA1` and `flyweightA2` will contain references to the same instance. `flyweightB` will be a separate instance.